5 things to consider if you don’t have a 20% deposit

-There are a few options if your savings balance isn’t quite there yet.
+There are a few options if your savings balance isn’t quite there yet when it comes to saving for a deposit for a new home.

 When it comes to buying a home, saving for a deposit is one of the biggest hurdles.
 Lenders will typically require 20% deposit as a minimum, but there are a few options if your savings balance isn’t quite there yet.